 Ennomines

 Ennomines (Ennominae) is the largest subfamily of the Geometer Moths (Geometridae).
-They are usually quite small butterflies, although some can grow a bit larger.
-The absence of vein M2 in the hindwing is characteristic of this subfamily.
+They are usually quite small butterflies, although some can grow larger.
+This subfamily is characterized by the absence of vein M2 in the hindwing.

 Genus: Abraxas